 Overview

-Alongside his work at Cornell, Noah has filled roles for several museums and exhibition projects.
-Currently, he is the assistant curator for the exhibition Deskaheh in Geneva 1923-2023: Defending Haudenosaunee Sovereignty, which opened in Geneva, Switzerland, in 2023, and which continues to travel.
+Noah was the assistant curator for the exhibition Deskaheh in Geneva 1923-2023: Defending Haudenosaunee Sovereignty, which opened at Quai Wilson, Geneva, Switzerland (2023), and continues to travel.
+He is currently assisting with this exhibition’s accompanying publication.
 As a curatorial assistant at the Chazen Museum of Art, Noah curated Origin, Vision, Place, Voice: The Art of Truman Lowe (2021).
 Furthermore, Noah was a Native American Fellow at the Peabody Essex Museum, acting as a research assistant for On This Ground: Being and Belonging in America (2022).
+Noah has presented his research at the Museum of Modern Art (MoMA) (2025), Harvard University (2024), Native American Art Studies Association Conference (2023), the D’Arcy McNickle Center for American Indian and Indigenous Studies (2022), and the University of Wisconsin-Madison (2021).

 Noah is a descendant of the Odaawaa-Zaaga'iganiing / Lac Courte Oreilles Band of Lake Superior Ojibwe.